-- 1. Residential Energy Credits (Form 5695): The program does not support the situation when a taxpayer has home improvement costs and it's not their main home. - 2.
-Residential Energy Credits (Form 5695): The program does not support situations where married taxpayers have more than one main home, with each spouse living separately in each main home.
+- Residential Energy Credits (Form 5695): The program does not support the situation when a taxpayer has home improvement costs and it's not their main home. - Residential Energy Credits (Form 5695): The program does not support situations where married taxpayers have more than one main home, with each spouse living separately in each main home.
 In these cases, filing jointly may require two copies of Form 5695, which is not supported in our program. - 3.
-Residential Energy Credits (Form 5695): The program does not support the scenario where the taxpayer is in a joint ocupancy situation and only part of the qualified home energy efficiency costs are shared.
-While the program assumes that all costs are either fully shared or not shared at all, it cannot accuractly calculate or allocate costs in mixed scenarios. - 4.
 First-Time Homebuyer Credit: The program does not support repayment of the credit by both spouses on a joint return when each spouse received the credit received independently.
-Only one repayment can be made per return. - 5.
+Only one repayment can be made per return. - 4.
 First-Time Homebuyer Credit and Repayment of the Credit (Form 5405): We do not support the situation of selling a home because it was destroyed, condemned or you were told (by a government or public official) the house would be condemned.